How to Ship Your Van to North America From Europe (or Vice Versa)

 We asked some van life friends in our communities for tips and advice in shipping companies.
 Before we chose one, we sent all the info they required by email, so they could give us a price quotation back.
 Normally, because the van gets shipped inside a container, they need all of the measurements of your van: length, width and height.
 The quotation changes depending on these measurements.

 We sent out a couple of requests and found a good deal with Interglobal Shipping.
-You can actually see the pro forma invoice here we received from them, and here’s another invoice from a different company.
+You can actually see the pro forma invoice here we received from them.
 We didn’t choose just according to a cheaper price.
 We wanted a good location from where we could ship the van, a good location for picking it up, and lastly a direct flight for us to arrive at a nearby destination.

 We chose: Emden to Halifax shipping, with a flight from Amsterdam to Toronto and then another short flight for Armando from Toronto to Halifax.